songyandong/documentation/guide/Four_Proof_Algorithms.md

 13. From received $R'{c}$ and $Path{R'C-R'T}$, $V$ generates the Merkle tree root hash $R'T"$, if $R'T"$ matches the root hash $R'T$ previously received from $L$, i.e. $R'T" == R'T$, the proof has succeeded, and $V$ sends the Cipher key $PK_{Cipher}$ to $U$, so that $U$ can decipher $R'$ to recover data $D$ successfully.

 ## Proof-of-Spacetime (PoSt)
-Proof of Spacetime (PoSt) provides a way to verify that Lessor $L$ has stored Data $D$ for a given period of time.
+Proof of Spacetime (PoSt) provides a way to verify that miner $L$ has stored Data $D$ for a given period of time.
 The process also provides an indirect proof of the storage capacity of $L$.
 The procedure of PoSt is described below.

 ![Proof-of-Spacetime](../images/guide/PoSt.png)
 <p style="font-size:14px; text-align:center;">Proof-of-Spacetime</p>